-- (b) AI systems intended to be used by competent public authorities or on their behalf to assess a risk, including a security risk, a risk of irregular immigration, or a health risk, posed by a natural person who intends to enter or has entered into the territory of a Member State; - (c) AI systems intended to be used by competent public authorities or on their behalf for the verification of the authenticity of travel documents and supporting documentation of natural persons and detect non-authentic documents by checking their security features; - (d) AI systems intended to assist to be used by competent public authorities or on their behalf for the examination of applications for asylum, visa and residence permits and associated complaints with regard to the eligibility of the natural persons applying for a status. - 8.
-Administration of justice and democratic processes: - (a) AI systems intended to assist be used by a judicial authority or on their behalf in for researching and interpreting facts and or the law and in for applying the law to a concrete set of facts.
+- (a) AI systems intended to be used by competent public authorities or on their behalf as polygraphs and similar tools or to detect the emotional state of a natural person; - (b) AI systems intended to be used by competent public authorities or on their behalf to assess a risk, including a security risk, a risk of irregular immigration, or a health risk, posed by a natural person who intends to enter or has entered into the territory of a Member State; - (c) AI systems intended to be used by competent public authorities or on their behalf for the verification of the authenticity of travel documents and supporting documentation of natural persons and detect non-authentic documents by checking their security features; - (d) AI systems intended to assist to be used by competent public authorities or on their behalf to examine for the examination of applications for asylum, visa and residence permits and associated complaints with regard to the eligibility of the natural persons applying for a status. - 8.
+Administration of justice and democratic processes: - (a) AI systems intended to assist be used by a judicial authority or on their behalf in to interpret for researching and interpreting facts and or the law and in to apply for applying the law to a concrete set of facts.